Spring-cleaning can feel like an overwhelming task, but this simple system will see you saying goodbye to spring-cleaning stress!

 - deep dust (remove books, ornaments etc and dust the whole surface)

-- deep clean (inside microwave, wipe down inside oven, wash rangehood filters)
+- deep clean (inside microwave, wipe down inside oven, wash rangehood filters, rubbish bins and so on)

 - clean doors